-The performance period for FY 2016-funded projects is up to 36 months.

-Applicants may submit applications covering a 12 to 36- month project period with anticipated start date(s) as early as July 1, 2016 or as late as November 1, 2016.
-The Federal share of project funding will be fully obligated at the time of award and subject to payment provisions in 2.
-C.F.R.
-200.305 and further implementing award terms.
+The performance period for FY 2017-funded projects cannot exceed 36 months.
+Applicants may submit applications covering a 12 to 36- month project period with anticipated start date(s) as early as July 1, 2017 or as late as November 1, 2017.
+The Federal share of project funding will be fully obligated at the time of award and are subject to payment provisions outlined in 2 CFR 200.305 and further implementing award terms.